094459/newsletter-oss-projects/README.md

 **song-identification-on-aws**

 [song-identification-on-aws](https://aws-oss.beachgeek.co.uk/3qj) This repo contains sample code that demonstrates how you can "fingerprint" your songs, and then detect the presence of your songs in either stored audio files like MP3s, or within streaming media.
 The underlying idea is to convert audio data into a spectrogram, and then isolate important markers within the spectrogram that will allow us to identify music.
 Roughly 10000 to 25000 fingerprints will be created for an average length song.
 Each fingerprint is stored as a large integer.
 See the blog post for more details about how the system works. (#192)

+**svdxt-sagemaker-huggingface**

+[svdxt-sagemaker-huggingface](https://aws-oss.beachgeek.co.uk/3uo) is the latest demo repo from regular contributor Gary Stafford, that showcases some of the cool stuff Gary has been writing about in the generative AI space.
+This time he takes a look at the emerging field of generating videos through Stability AI's Stable Video Diffusion XT (SVT-XT).
+This foundation model is a diffusion model that takes in a still image as a conditioning frame and generates a video from it.(#196)

 **video-understanding-solution**